Dirac/Weyl-node-induced oscillating Casimir effect: Effective Hamiltonian for Weyl semimetals

-\subsection{Effective Hamiltonian for Weyl semimetals}
+\section{Effective Hamiltonian for Weyl semimetals}

-In the main text, in order to demonstrate the typical behavior of the Casimir effect, we introduce typical dispersion relations for Weyl fermions in Weyl semimetals (WSMs).
-Here, we write down the effective Hamiltonian~\cite{Yang:2011} for WSMs:
+In Sec.~\ref{Sec:3}, in order to demonstrate the typical behavior of the Casimir effect, we introduce typical dispersion relations for Weyl fermions in Weyl semimetals (WSMs).
+Here, we write down the effective Hamiltonian~\cite{Yang:2011} on the lattice for WSMs:

+where $t$ and $t^\prime$ are the hopping parameters, and $m$ is the onsite parameter characterizing the band structure.
 This Hamiltonian breaks the time-reversal symmetry and preserves the inversion symmetry.
 By diagonalizing this Hamiltonian, the two-band dispersion relations are